GoogleCloudPlatform/gcp-fedramp-dw-quickstart/README.md

 After generating terraform configurations using tfengine, run the generated main.tf files in the following order.

-* Open DevOps folder and run terraform configuration.
-This will deploy a project and a terraform state storage bucket in the project with the name of choosing.
+* Open the DevOps folder and run the Terraform configuration.
+This will deploy a project and a Terraform state storage bucket in the project with the name of choosing.

 ```
 $ cd /{output-path}/devops